Slack

 The simplest option for any deployment — Docker, systemd, bare metal.
 Set the variable in whatever already manages your environment.

-export RUNWISP_SLACK_OPS_URL=https://hooks.slack.com/services/T00.../B00.../XXX...runwisp daemon[[notifier]]id = "slack-ops"type = "slack"webhook_url_env = "RUNWISP_SLACK_OPS_URL"channel = "#ops"Useful when a secrets manager (Vault agent, sops, Docker
+export RUNWISP_SLACK_OPS_URL=https://hooks.slack.com/services/T00.../B00.../XXX...runwisp daemon[[notifier]]id = "slack-ops"type = "slack"webhook_url = "${RUNWISP_SLACK_OPS_URL}"channel = "#ops"Useful when a secrets manager (Vault agent, sops, Docker

 secrets at /run/secrets/...) writes the URL to a known

-mkdir -p ~/.config/runwispchmod 0700 ~/.config/runwispprintf '%s\n' 'https://hooks.slack.com/services/...' > ~/.config/runwisp/slack-ops.urlchmod 0600 ~/.config/runwisp/slack-ops.url[[notifier]]id = "slack-ops"type = "slack"webhook_url_file = "/home/you/.config/runwisp/slack-ops.url"channel = "#ops"The notifier accepts webhook_url = "https://…" directly.
+mkdir -p ~/.config/runwispchmod 0700 ~/.config/runwispprintf '%s\n' 'https://hooks.slack.com/services/...' > ~/.config/runwisp/slack-ops.urlchmod 0600 ~/.config/runwisp/slack-ops.url[[notifier]]id = "slack-ops"type = "slack"webhook_url = "${file:~/.config/runwisp/slack-ops.url}"channel = "#ops"The notifier accepts the literal URL directly.
+Avoid it — config files are often committed to git or shared in chat, and an inline URL will leak.

 [[notifier]]id = "slack-ops"type = "slack"webhook_url = "https://hooks.slack.com/services/T.../B.../X..."channel = "#ops"The id is what other parts of runwisp.toml refer to.
 Pick